Browser does not support script.

 Why do we have a Gender Pay Gap?

-We have more women employed at grade 9 and an equal number of men and women at grade 8.
-However, we have slightly more male professors and a much higher number of women employed in lower grades, where part time work is more common and at the lower end of the pay structure.
-This, plus the other factors detailed below, account for the differences identified in our gender pay gap data.
+Positively, we have an equal number of men and women in senior leadership roles.
+However, we have more male professors, and a much higher number of women employed in lower grades, where part time work is more common and at the lower end of the pay structure.
+These, and other contributing factors, are outlined in more detail below.

 In-house teams